-The summer season at Mount Sunapee generally begins on the Saturday of Memorial Day weekend which will be May 25, 2019 and operates on weekends only until Saturday, June 22 which is the first day of 7-day-a-week operations.
-Daily operations typically continue through Labor Day, September 2, 2019.
-Weekend operations generally continue during the fall from Saturday, September 7 through Sunday, October 13, 2019.
+The summer season at Mount Sunapee generally begins on the Saturday of Memorial Day weekend which will be May 23, 2020 and operates on weekends only until Saturday, June 20 which is the first day of 7-day-a-week operations.
+Daily operations typically continue through Labor Day, September 3, 2020.
+Weekend operations generally continue during the fall from Saturday, September 5 through Monday, October 12, 2020.
+This plan, including days and hours of operation and activities offered, is subject to change based on health and safety reasons, compliance with government order or for circumstances outside the resort's control.
+Mount Sunapee may close or restrict access to all or a portion of the leased premises for health or safety reasons, to comply with government order, or for circumstances outside Mount Sunapee's control.

-In the summer of 2012, Mount Sunapee began building the following summer activities:
+Mount Sunapee operates the following summer recreational activities:

 - 1. Canopy Zip Line Tour

 - 2. Aerial Challenge Course

 - 3. Mountain Bike Trails

 - 4. Disc Golf

 - 5. Interpretive Hiking Trails

-- 6. Segway Tours (no longer offered)
+- 6. Miniature Golf

-- 7. Miniature Golf
+- 7. Mining Sluice

+- 8. Climbing Wall

+- 9. Kids Mountain Camp

+- 10. Archery